clemsonMakerspace/admin/meeting-minutes/2017-11-29_team_meeting.md

     - What is the timeline?
     - Who makes the selection?
     - What criteria do we have for the selection process?
+      - How many interns are we hiring?
+        - 3 interns out of 20 candidates
+          - Owen picks, sends 3 to Tim
+      - All of us - Leave comments by each candidate on excel sheet by Monday, December 4th.
+        - Owen - Set up this sheet
+      - Work on system to set up interns to help the new people
+        - Have volunteer (CI) people set up to possibly do this.

 ## Printer Malfunction (8 minutes)